SLSkrzypinski/TESS_diagnosis/README.md

 ## Future additions

-Future releases will add the option to specify the flux fraction which corresponds to the target source making use of the --SAVEGAIA option built in the **tpfplotter** script.

-An option will be added so the user would be able to input a TIC and sector list with all the sources desired.
+An option will be added so the user would be able to input a TIC and sector list file with all the sources desired.

 We will add an option to download and combine multiple sector light curves for the same star.
 This way, the user would be able to find periods greater than 13.5 days.

 ## Known issues